Shra1-25/FMLCourseProject/ReadMe.md

 ## Foundations of Machine Learning Course Project (NYU Spring 2022).

 selfSup_AA.ipynb contains the final notebook implementation of quantized WideResNet32 with natural supervision.
+Make sure the paths to all the files in the args is correct.
+TestAdaAccuracy is the robust accuracy which can be seen in the notebook to be 61.17%.
+You may ignore other variables which are printed as 0 (since they weren't reinitialized after reading from the stored perturbed images and are not used in the code except for presenting clean accuracies/robust accuracy which can be seen in the other previous cells where the perturbed images are stored.).

 CIFAR folder contains the code to train/test quantized WideResNet32 Network.